AlysterVodka/IHaveBeenHereBefore/Logs.md

 - adding footsteps, fixing issue - materials werent assigned in the editor settings https://sound-effects.bbcrewind.co.uk/search?cat=Footsteps&resultSize=190 #foley
 - fixed most problems in stage 1, added some weird chairs, stage 1 is as good as finished, works.
 - stage 2 needs fixing on the blueprinting part, but most logic is now in there.
-- water does not work for some reason. footsteps just don't show up.
-No idea where the problem lies.
+- #physicsmaterial water does not work for some reason. footsteps just don't show up.
+No idea where the problem lies.--> this was because the material was still set to 'tiles' in the settings.

 ## 18 March
 - fixed level 1. is finished for now. think about how to make the overlap between levels